practable/dynamics-lab/fw/README.md

 #### Testing Calibration
 - Use `{"set":goto","to":"180"}` to position weighted blade away from home position.
-- Test coming function with `{"set":"home"}`.
+- Test homing function with `{"set":"home"}`.
 Weighted blade should return to the home position
 - If nessissary run complete experiment to check for any deviation from nominal data set.
 - Repeat untill happy with system calibration
 - When happy with calibration, move on to `#### Saving Calibration Data to Persistant Memory`